10nc0/BlueDream/docs/philosophy.md

 ### The Stock/Flow Classification Framework

-Ψ-EMA applies universally across all self-reproducing systems where Stock ⊥ Flow can be defined. **φ is chosen as a classification threshold (not a natural attractor)** to partition system states:
+Ψ-EMA applies universally across all self-reproducing systems where Stock ⊥ Flow can be defined. **φ emerges from the fixed-point equation x = 1 + 1/x** and is applied as classification thresholds:

 | Domain | Stock | Flow | R ≈ φ Classification |
 |--------|-------|------|-------------|